 - Day of race registration, number pickup, toilets and parking, will be located in downtown Steamboat springs at the Howelsen Hill area.
 Specific locations provided shortly.

 Day of event schedule coming shortly.

-Absolutely, the 36 mile course is a great opportunity to get experience racing in a group as well as on dirt roads.
-You will enter the Novice (cat 5) group and start alongside riders of similar experience.
 We suggest pre-riding the course to test your equipment as well as riding in a group before you toe the line.
-And don’t hesitate to ask us questions.
+And if you’re new, don’t hesitate to ask us questions.

 They could be pretty rough, but by late May they are typically on the smooth/hard side with occasional rock here and there.
 We will post plenty of updates in the month ahead of the race on the road conditions.